 Non-interruptive

-Non-interruptive BPA (appears as a visual cue but does not require clinicians to alter workflows) directing clinicians to reference the EHR-embedded, evidence-based clinical guideline for the care of bronchiolitis.
+The non-interruptive EHR alert appears as a visual cue but does not require clinicians to alter workflows.
+The alert directs clinicians to reference the EHR-embedded, evidence-based clinical guideline for the care of bronchiolitis.

 - OTHER